-Description of Services
+Description of Services:

-The Assessor's Office is responsible for the valuation of Lexington's real and personal property.
-The Town Assessor is appointed by the Town Manager and supervised by the Assistant Town Manager for Finance.
-The Assessing staff collect, compile, and verify data for the valuation of all real estate and personal property.
-The Town Manager also appoints a three-member Board of Assessors to review requests for abatements, approve tax exemptions, and provide policy guidance regarding the operations of the Assessor's Office.
+On a three-year revolving basis, the Town Manager appoints a three-member Board of Assessors to review requests for abatements, approve tax exemptions, and provide policy guidance regarding the operations of the Assessor's Office.

 |Robert Lent||Director of Assessing||781-698-4575|

 |Michael Golden||Residential Field Manager/Assistant Assessor||781-698-4571|

 |Sandra Pentedemos||Administrative Assessor/Office Manager||781-698-4574|